M&S may offer share buyback tonic for investor unease

-LONDON Dogged for years by a poor performance in clothing, British retailer Marks & Spencer Plc (MKS.L) could soon unveil plans for a share buyback to help reassure investors that a costly revamp is about to pay off.
+LONDON, Feb 13 Dogged for years by a poor performance in clothing, British retailer Marks & Spencer Plc could soon unveil plans for a share buyback to help reassure investors that a costly revamp is about to pay off.

 Marc Bolland, chief executive since May 2010, has reported 10 straight quarters of declining underlying sales in the general merchandise division, which includes clothing, ramping up pressure on the Dutchman to show his strategic plans are working.